NASA-PDS/naif-pds4-bundler/docs/source/10_overview.rst

 needed to recover the full value of science instrument data.
-In particular SPICE kernels provide spacecraft and planetary ephemerides, spacecraft and instrument orientation, instrument mounting alignments, and data needed for relevant time conversions.
-Data in the SPICE kernel files must be accessed using the software called the SPICE Toolkit produced and distributed by the Navigation and Ancillary Information Facility (NAIF) Node of the Planetary Data System.
+In particular SPICE kernels provide spacecraft and planetary ephemerides, spacecraft and instrument orientation, instrument mounting alignments, data specifiying target body size, shape and orientation, and data needed for relevant time conversions.
+Data in SPICE kernel files must be accessed using the software called the SPICE Toolkit produced and distributed by the Navigation and Ancillary Information Facility (NAIF) Node of the Planetary Data System.